awsdocs/amazon-aurora-user-guide/doc_source/aurora_stat_wait_event.md

 # aurora\_stat\_wait\_event<a name="aurora_stat_wait_event"></a>

 Lists all supported wait events for Aurora PostgreSQL\.
+For information about Aurora PostgreSQL wait events, see [Amazon Aurora PostgreSQL wait events](AuroraPostgreSQL.Reference.Waitevents.md)\.

 ## Syntax<a name="aurora_stat_wait_event-syntax"></a>